Disclaimer: Breastfeeding is best for babies up to two years and beyond.

 Ayon kay Mommy Stephanie aka thechinkymommy, she spanks her child but she has guidelines.
 Some of these are posted on her Instagram.
 “I never spank when I am angry.
 I spank in private.
 I will explain the reason why I spank them.
 I validate their feelings, hug and assure them that I love them, and then we say a prayer of confession to Jesus.”

 Si mommychriszy naman, may levels.
 “Depende sa nagawang kasalanan pag level 1-3 lang Payo.
 Pag level 4-10 na need na Palo.
-She also quotes
+She also quotes Proverbs 13:24 from the Bible: “Whoever spares the rod hates his son, but he who loves him is diligent to discipline him.”

-Ayon kay mommapearly, it depends also sa situation, but if may physical punishment, she prefers a little pinching or “kurot.”
-Then after a few minutes, talk to the child and explain why you did, what you did.
+Ayon kay mommapearly, it depends also sa situation, but if may physical punishment, she prefers a little pinching or βkurot.β Then after a few minutes, talk to the child and explain why you did, what you did.
 I believe it is also important that an early age, a child should be aware about consequences para as they grow older, gradually, they can be careful also with their choices in life.”

-Dagdag pa ni Mommy Pearly, “I learned a saying that is usual daw in the US “small children, small problem, big children, big problem” so to prevent “big problems” prevent it early on.
+Dagdag pa ni Mommy Pearly, “I learned a saying that is usual daw in the US βsmall children, small problem, big children, big problemβ so to prevent βbig problemsβ prevent it early on.
 I also believe wala namang masama sa pagpalo, wag lang labis, alam naman natin na kahit anong labis/sobra ay masama at gawin lamang ito sa private, o sa sariling area at huwag sa harap ng madaming tao para hindi maramdaman ng bata na napapahiya siya.”

 “Pero I also believe na setting the idea of consequence at an early age keeps a healthy parent-child relationship, because you can be like a barkada kind of relationship but a higher respect and sense of authority will always be there.
 I know a few kasi hindi sila masyado napagalitan when they were younger and even in their teenage years, the result, they can manipulate their parents, na sila ang madalas masunod or mas parang sila pa ang may authority over the parents.
-I do not blame the parents perhaps it’s their dynamics at home talaga and that’s their way of love AND I am not saying too na this will always be the end result, but there will always be chances.”
+I do not blame the parents perhaps itβs their dynamics at home talaga and thatβs their way of love AND I am not saying too na this will always be the end result, but there will always be chances.”

 3. #TeamProperGuidance